 More information about Fiji is available on the Fiji country page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Fiji in 1971, following its independence from the United Kingdom.
-Relations between Fiji and the United States have traditionally been good.
-The two countries share a multi-ethnic heritage, a commitment to democratic values, and a record of close cooperation on international peacekeeping operations, regional security, environmental issues including climate change, and economic development.
+Fiji and the United States have traditionally maintained good relations.
+The two countries share a multi-ethnic heritage and a record of close cooperation on international peacekeeping operations, regional security, environmental issues including climate change, and economic development.
 The U.S. Peace Corps has been active in Fiji from 1968 to 1998 and 2003 to the present, with a total of more than 2,558 volunteers serving in country.

 In September 2014, Fiji held elections that restored a democratically elected government and parliament to Fiji for the first time since the 2006 coup.
-A. After the 2014 elections, which a multinational observer group assessed to be free, fair, and broadly representative of the will of the Fijian people.
-After 2014 elections, the United States reinitiated security assistance and lifted restrictions on U.S. financing assistance to the Government of Fiji that were put in place following in 2006.
-Fiji again held internationally observed national elections in 2018, which international observers deemed free and fair.
+A. After the 2014 elections, which a multinational observer group assessed to be free, fair, and broadly representative of the will of the Fijian people, the United States reinitiated security assistance and lifted restrictions on U.S. financing assistance to the Government of Fiji that had been put in place following the 2006 coup.
+Fiji again held national elections in 2018, which international observers deemed free and fair.

 U.S. Assistance to Fiji